Winogrand once said,

 During the duration of this MA, I am finding more and more that I fit within the notion of conservation photography.
 That being the telling of stories that promote nature and seek to find a more harmonious way of living under natures wing.

-As a hunter, my weapon is my camera and my prey is ‘the unseen nature’.
+As a hunter, my weapon is my camera and my prey is ‘the unseen natural world’.

-When we look at the use of visual referencing within visual art, we find a lot of work takes inspiration from the world around us.
+When we look at the use of visual referencing within visual art, we find much work takes inspiration from the world around us.
 The module example of the Shrek movie is just one of many examples where art imitates art imitating real life.

-This reproduction of inspired ideas often furthers the original vision, or when in the context of a big cartoon Oga, often help put cultural messages across.
+This reproduction of inspired ideas often furthers the original vision, or when in the context of a prominent cartoon Oga, often help put inspirational messages across.

-I feel it is important for my own practice to a least consider what has gone before.
-I was once told by my grandad that ‘ no artistic idea is unique’ and I am finding that to be very much reality.
+I feel it is essential for my practice to consider what has gone before.
+My grandad once told me that ‘no artistic idea is unique’ (Jones, John 2002) and I am finding that to be very much reality.
 In my view, art for the sake of art represents the farmer – the creation of content that has originated within the depths of imagination.

-Whilst this has its place, I don’t feel at this time that it would work for my own practice.
+While this has its place, I do not feel at this time that it would work for my practice.

 Bill Viola is very much of an inspiration of mine.
-A recent BBC documentary on his exhibition at the Albert Hall showcased just how much work and development goes into his practice.
+A recent BBC documentary on his exhibition at the Albert Hall showcased just how much work and development goes into his (and others) practice.

-It explored Viola’s way of seeing and looked at how he has developed his own practice over the years.
-Spanning a number of years, Viola’s concept for the Alber Hall project was largely inspired by reducing his gaze down to small scenes and one-off encounters.
-This helped to focus the work into a very powerful set of video and imagery that would not have been achieved had Viola focused on a wider context.
+It explored Viola’s ‘way of seeing’ and looking at how he has developed his practice spanning several years, Viola’s concept for the Alber Hall project was inspired mainly by reducing his gaze down to small scenes and one-off encounters.
+This helped to focus the work into a compelling set of video and imagery that would not have been achieved had Viola focused on a broader religious context.

 Granted it is often difficult to see where his original ideas and references came from, but when viewed subjectively I do feel that his work does encapsulate cultural ideals.
-Whether this is a live example of the punctum effectively breaking the studium is likely to be more a result of the individuals own religious connotations.
-For some, this work may well reach the level of punctum.
+Whether this is a vivid example of the punctum effectively breaking the studium is likely to be more a result of the individual’s religious connotations.
+For some, this work may well reach the level of the punctum.

 With inspiration from religious contexts driving his Albert Hall exhibitions, it can be seen how he has woven in such stories into a work that often inspires.
 However, it can also be argued that the very religious tales he is portraying are indeed just that, tales.